Palantir555/palantir555.github.io/_posts/2016-06-08-reversing-huawei-4-dumping-flash.md

 In the complete
 [file tree](https://gist.github.com/Palantir555/5d66ccd4b084053396749f88ad96a37f)
-you can see we've got every file in the system, (other than runtime files like those in `/var/`, of course).
+we can see we've got every file in the system, (other than runtime files like those in `/var/`, of course).

 Using the intel we have been gathering on the firmware since day 1 we can start